Currency-One/validators/DOCS.md

 <a name="module_Validators.isExpiryDateValidator"></a>

 ### Validators.isExpiryDateValidator ⇒ <code>boolean</code>
-<p>Check if given expiration date of id card is valid.
+<p>Checks if given expiration date of id card is valid.
 Checks if given date is later or equal to today and
 if given date is smaller than current date plus 100 years.
 Date in format YYYY-MM-DD</p>

 **Kind**: static property of [<code>Validators</code>](#module_Validators)